SLIM: Stealthy Low-Coverage Black-Box Watermarking via Latent-Space Confusion Zones: Experiments

 To comprehensively evaluate \textsc{SLIM}, we apply the proposed framework at both the fine-tuning and pre-training stages across multiple LLMs, with a particular focus on assessing watermark effectiveness and robustness under realistic black-box constraints.

 \textbf{Experimental Setup} To construct the watermarkable corpus, we use the first 500{,}000 sequences from the \textit{gfissore/arxiv-abstracts-2021} dataset \cite{ref44}, which consists of arXiv paper abstracts and contains approximately 100 million tokens.
-Unless specified, each watermarking instance modifies only a single target sequence within corpus, simulating the access of individual data owner.
+Unless specified, each watermarking instance modifies only a single target sequence within the corpus, simulating the access of the individual data owner.

 We primarily evaluate \textsc{SLIM} at the fine-tuning stage using the \textit{Gemma-3-4B} model \cite{ref45}, and at the pre-training stage using the \textit{Pythia-1.4B} model \cite{ref46}.
-For both settings, models are trained for two epochs to avoid overfitting.
+For both settings, training is conducted for two epochs to reduce the risk of overfitting.
+Across all experiments, we set the decoding temperature to 0.7, a standard choice for stochastic decoding.